xueshengke/SRDenseNet-Caffe/README.md

 | BSDS100   | 25.96/0.6674  | **26.91/0.7120** |
 | Urban100	| 23.14/0.6570	| **24.43/0.7194** |

-Our results are not as good as those presented in paper.
+**Note:** our results are not as good as those presented in paper.
 Hence, our code needs further improvement.

 If you have any suggestion or question, please do not hesitate to contact me.